mikhail-poda/mikhail-poda.github.io/etc/spaced-repetition-methods.md

 - A "new vocabulary phase" (learning new words).
 - A "review backlog phase" (endless old word reviews, preventing new learning).

-**Real-Time vs. Learning-Time Confusion** – The system didn't differentiate between active learning time and pause time, leading to excessive backlog growth after breaks, making it overwhelming to resume learning.
-Ideally, pause time should be "frozen", so that the system schedules reviews based only on active study time rather than real-world time passing.
+**Real-Time vs. Learning-Time Perspective** –
+The system operated in two different "realities"—learning time and real time—each relevant at different stages of the process.
+Lower word rank values (e.g. repeat in 1 minute) are meaningful within an active study session, in contrast, higher rank values (e.g. repeat in one month) applied in real time, determining long-term retention.
+However, the system did not distinguish between study gaps and active learning, leading to excessive backlog growth after breaks.
+Ideally, pause time should be "frozen" so that the scheduling remains based on active study time only, rather than real-world time passing.

 ## Index-Based Approach
 To overcome the limitations of time-based scheduling, my [second app](https://github.com/mikhail-poda/mila_ivrit) adopted a purely index-based system.
 Unlike the time-based method, which used a fixed word list where new words were introduced sequentially and reviews were scheduled based on overdue time, the index-based approach relies solely on word positioning in a mutable list, with the first element always being the current word under review.